 Associate professor, National Institute of Mental Health

 ONLINE class is a new method of learning for the students of Bangladesh.
 During the COVID-19 outbreak, when physical distancing is recommended, remote learning is a welcome.
 But there are some major challenges ahead of us.
 First of all, in the present context of Bangladesh, online class is creating a new division in the education system.
 Our education system is already divisive with English medium, Bangla medium, Madrasa education and so on.
 Such division also shows our social and economic inequalities.
 For example, generally only the rich can avail private and English medium schools.
 There is a tendency to debate about the superiority of the different streams of education.
-Generally, people considers English medium as a better choice for child’s future.
+Generally, people consider English medium as a better choice for child’s future.
 As a result, inferiority complex grows among the students of other streams.

 Now, the same thing is happening around online class.
 A particular section of students who are especially from the well-off families can avail the online class.
 Moreover, the feelings of anxiety are not only working among the students who cannot avail it but also working among the students who can avail it.
-The students who do not have the opportunity are in a mental pressure about their academic future.
-Besides the students who are doing online class are in a mental pressure to adjust themselves with this new method.
+The students who do not have the opportunity are in mental pressure about their academic future.
+Besides the students who are doing online class are in mental pressure to adjust themselves with this new method.

 Another aspect of remote learning is about the integrity and quality of education.
 We have already heard of cases in which integrity was not maintained in online classes.
 Sometimes, parents are doing the home works or quizzes and examinations which will be a barrier for students’ moral development in the future.
 Last but not the least, a physical classroom is not only a place for studying but a space to do different activities for development.
 Here students have the opportunities to do physical activities and social mixing.
 But when they are confined at their homes, they will not have these opportunities which will increase their anxiety further and create mental health issues.